braydonburn/cuddly_porcupine/README.md

     logo="changeMe.png">
 </clipchamp-element>
 ```
-Start a localhost server in the directory of you HTML file:
+Start any sort of localhost server in the directory of you HTML file:
 ```
 python -m SimpleHTTPServer 8080
 ```
 You should now be able to see and (partially) use the clipchamp button.

 Note: using gulp to join the files together has caused the clipchamp api to load twice causing an error.
 The unjoined Angular element still works with no errors.

 ### Parameters